cupid5trick/cupid5trick-docs/content/posts/10-ComputeScience/BACKEND/Git/Git 配置.md

 core.alternateRefsCommand

-When advertising tips of available history from an alternate, use the shell to execute the specified command instead of [git-for-each-ref(1)](file:///D:/install/x86_64/Git/mingw64/share/doc/git-doc/git-config.htmlgit-for-each-ref.html).
-The first argument is the absolute path of the alternate.
-Output must contain one hex object id per line (i.e., the same as produced by `git for-each-ref --format='%(objectname)'`).
+When advertising tips of available history from an alternate, use the shell to execute the specified command instead of git-for-each-ref(1).

 Note that you cannot generally put `git for-each-ref` directly into the config value, as it does not take a repository path as an argument (but you can wrap the command above in a shell script).

 core.alternateRefsPrefixes

 When listing references from an alternate, list only references that begin with the given prefix.
-Prefixes match as if they were given as arguments to [git-for-each-ref(1)](file:///D:/install/x86_64/Git/mingw64/share/doc/git-doc/git-config.htmlgit-for-each-ref.html).
+Prefixes match as if they were given as arguments to git-for-each-ref(1).
 To list multiple prefixes, separate them with whitespace.
 If `core.alternateRefsCommand` is set, setting `core.alternateRefsPrefixes` has no effect.

 core.bare

 If true this repository is assumed to be _bare_ and has no working directory associated with it.
-If this is the case a number of commands that require a working directory will be disabled, such as [git-add(1)](file:///D:/install/x86_64/Git/mingw64/share/doc/git-doc/git-config.htmlgit-add.html) or [git-merge(1)](file:///D:/install/x86_64/Git/mingw64/share/doc/git-doc/git-config.htmlgit-merge.html).
+If this is the case a number of commands that require a working directory will be disabled, such as git-add(1)](file:///D:/install/x86_64/Git/mingw64/share/doc/git-doc/git-config.htmlgit-add.html) or [git-merge(1).

-This setting is automatically guessed by [git-clone(1)](file:///D:/install/x86_64/Git/mingw64/share/doc/git-doc/git-config.htmlgit-clone.html) or [git-init(1)](file:///D:/install/x86_64/Git/mingw64/share/doc/git-doc/git-config.htmlgit-init.html) when the repository was created.
-By default a repository that ends in "/.git" is assumed to be not bare (bare = false), while all other repositories are assumed to be bare (bare = true).
+This setting is automatically guessed by git-clone(1)](file:///D:/install/x86_64/Git/mingw64/share/doc/git-doc/git-config.htmlgit-clone.html) or [git-init(1).

 core.worktree